estuary/flow/site/docs/reference/Connectors/capture-connectors/mongodb.md

 oplog](https://www.mongodb.com/docs/manual/core/replica-set-oplog/), and in
 certain circumstances, when the pause has been long enough for the oplog to have evicted old change events, the connector will need to re-do the backfill to ensure data consistency.
-In such cases, the connector will error out the first time it is run with a message indicating that it is going to re-do a backfill on the next run, and it will be restarted by Flow runtime.
-This new run of the connector will do a backfill and once fully caught up, will start capturing change events.
+In such cases, the connector will error, and to resolve this case, first try to increase the size of your oplog to avoid this issue in the future, and then you need to remove the binding that is unable to be captured, publishing your task, and then adding the binding back so the backfill is restarted.